 This is a TEC "Practitioner" course – consequently it incorporates "train-the-trainer".

-Students attending this course will receive a training certificate containing ASEQ and TEC logos.
+Students attending this course will receive a training certificate containing the TEC logo (recognised training provider).

 Risk-based thinking is one of the three core concepts of the AS9100:2016 series of standards (and ISO 9001:2015).
 It is a structured approach to considering risk qualitatively and quantitatively when defining the rigour and degree of formality needed to plan and control the QMS (quality management system), as well as its component processes and activities - and, of course, the design and manufacture of products and manufacturing processes.